 - On your device, tap Settings.

-- Tap Google Personal safety Unknown tracker alerts.
+- Tap Google Personal and device safety Unknown tracker alerts.

 - Turn off alerts.